 I tell all my interns who ask about how I landed a job at my small PR agency the same thing: “Solve a problem we didn’t know exist.”

 If you have extra time, or 15 minutes till the clock strikes 5 p.m. and nothing to do, don’t waste that opportunity to look beyond what you are asked to do.
 You see things in a unique way, apply that insight to a solution.

 When I was an intern I was constantly sharing ideas and potential solutions to the roadblocks and challenges I saw my supervisors facing.
 When I became a PR assistant, I did the work of an account coordinator whenever possible.
 When I was an account coordinator, I volunteered to take on account executive tasks.
-Now as a junior account executive, I reflect the actions of senior executives but with my own insights and twist for process improvement.
+Now as a account executive, I reflect the actions of senior executives but with my own insights and twist for process improvement.

 Always be looking for ways to streamline and improve not only your processes but also those of your coworkers.
-You should want everyone and everything to be performing as best possible.
+You should want everyone and everything to be performing as best as possible.
 Every idea doesn’t always work out, but an attitude like that gets noticed.

 I hope that intern, who is just two years older than me, left my internship program with enough experience, intellect and inspiration that she is also greeted with surprise by potential employers who expected someone somehow more “aged” based off the competence she displayed.

 Being ahead of the game means you’re one step closer to winning it.